leung018/multiple-choice-generator/README.md

 This project aims to develop a web application prototype that allows users to play previously saved multiple-choice questions, with the choices generated in a different order each time they play.
 The project also focuses on incorporating standard engineering practices such as **automated testing**, **continuous integration**, **continuous deployment**, and maintaining descriptive changes through **small pull requests** and **focused commits**.

+## How to Run

+### Prerequisites

+- Node.js: I use v18 and if you use nvm, you can run `nvm use` to switch to that version.
+- Yarn: Follow the instructions [here](https://yarnpkg.com/getting-started/install) for how to enabling Yarn if you haven't.

+### Steps

+1. `yarn install` to install dependencies
+2. `yarn dev` to start the development server

 ## Feature Summaries

 1. **Question Bank Stored in Browser Local Storage**